beaconpancakes/site/src/projects/0793-StylesTest.md

 I decided to take a challenge, so I searched among my favorite 2D artists and then I tried to imitate their art styles.
 And who is best model but myself?
 How could these artists had designed my own face and also my personality?
 I usually don't make self-portraits, but the idea was really funny.
 And I have enjoyed a lot!

-So, for the first days, I am going to put this here but without the names of the artists.
-It is really hard to find all the names, but I am sure that some people would feel happy to try.
+For the first days, I published the drawings without the names of the artists, so people could try to guess the names of the artists.
+Now, everybody can see them and go to check their awesome work.

-**Hint**: the artists come from EEUU, Canada, France and Japan, and there are five women.
+**Fun Fact**: Artists come from EEUU, Canada, France and Japan, and there are five women!

-Good luck!
+Hope you like them!